10XGenomics/enclone/README.md

 ```

 The test datasets were selected because they happened to be useful as part of algorithmic regression
 tests (included in the codebase).
-A much larger collection of datasets is also provided, and
+A much larger collection of datasets is also provided, which
-may be downloaded by <b>[add instructions here]</b>.
+includes the above ones, and which may be downloaded by <b>[add instructions here]</b>.

 <b>4.
 Update your path.</b>  Edit your shell initialization file to add `:~/bin` to `PATH`.
 Ask a colleague for help
 if needed.
 Close and reopen your terminal window to refresh your path.
 Then you're good to go!